The Ansonia: Stokes ownership

-Development and opening
+Development

-In July 1899, the Onward Construction Company acquired land on the western side of Broadway between 73rd and 74th Streets, and the Equitable Life Assurance Society placed a $500,000 mortgage loan on the site.
-William E. D. Stokes had established the Onward Construction Company specifically to develop the hotel.
+Stokes established the Onward Construction Company specifically to develop the hotel; the company was named after one of the Stokes family's racehorses.
+In July 1899, the Onward Construction Company acquired additional land on the western side of Broadway between 73rd and 74th Streets, and the Equitable Life Assurance Society placed a $500,000 mortgage loan on the site.
 Stokes also founded companies to manufacture the building's terracotta and elevators.
+He was closely involved in the hotel's development, having traveled to France to study other buildings' architecture and floor plans before hiring Paul Emile Duboy, a French architect.
+The hotel began construction November 15, 1899.

 By mid-1900, the ironwork had reached the fourth floor, while the facade had been built to the second floor.
 At the time, the building was expected to cost $800,000 and rise 14 stories.
-Later that year, Stokes said 150 people had applied for apartments at the hotel, although he had not publicly announced the building's name.
+The structure was significantly taller than most of the other buildings in the vicinity, which were generally three to four stories at most.
+Stokes said in late 1900 that 150 people had applied for apartments at the hotel, although he had not publicly announced the building's name.
 Sixteen hundred workers were employed in the structure's construction by early 1901, when the hotel's facade was nearly complete.
 The hotel was known at the time as the Anson-Stokes, after William's grandfather, and was projected to be the world's largest hotel, beating out the old Waldorf-Astoria.

 The hotel's construction was delayed by numerous labor strikes, including a six-week strike among bricklayers and a two-month strike among masonry workers.
 After the masonry workers went on strike in May 1902, Stokes offered $1,000 to end the strike.
 That August, the Bank for Savings lent the Onward Construction Company $1.5 million to complete the building.
 The hotel's construction was delayed by numerous other labor strikes.
 For example, plasterers went on strike in July 1902 for six months.
 Carpenters and painters, plumbers, gas installers, and marble installers each went on strike for several weeks.
 As the building was being completed, the plasterers struck again, prompting Stokes to abandon his plans to install Caen stone in the hotel; the painters and decorators also struck after discovering that some tenants had hired decorators from a different labor union.
-The hotel housed 110 families by early 1903, when it was known as the Ansonia, although it had not formally opened.
+The strikes may have contributed to the cancellation of an 11-story stone tower at the center of the hotel, which had been proposed in early architectural drawings.